igreenwood/loupe/README.md

   }
 }
 ```
 That's all.
-Now your ImageView supports zooming and swipe-to-dismiss action :smile:
+Now your ImageView supports `pinch-to-zoom` and `swipe-to-dismiss` gesture :smile:

 ## Dismiss Animation

 In default, Loupe uses vertical translate animation on dismissing the ImageView.

-If you use Shared Elements Transition, set `useDismissAnimation` to `false`.
+If you want to use Shared Elements Transition, set `useDismissAnimation` to `false`.

 ```kotlin
 val loupe = Loupe(imageView).apply {